Go wild at Wordsworth House this half-term

-On Saturday and Sunday, go wild like William and his sister Dorothy with a Dumbledore and Horniegoggle explorer bag.
-Hunt for surprising creatures and weird words in the house and garden, and get tips on how to turn your own backyard into a nature haven.
+On Saturday and Sunday, go wild like William and his sister Dorothy with one of our explorer bags, search for creepy crawlies in the garden and get tips on how to turn your own backyard into a nature haven.

-On Monday, join the costumed servants in the kitchen, roll up your sleeves and have a go at making traditional Cumberland clapbread.
-The theme on Tuesday is wild art: materials are supplied – all you need to bring is your imagination.
+The theme on Wednesday is wild art: we’ll supply the materials – all you need to bring is your imagination.